jbox-web/acts_as_notifiable_redmine/README.md

       encrypted true
     end

+**Note :** If you're using Redmine Pusher Notifications plugin you don't need to do this.
+Instead, go to the plugin configuration page.

 Then you need to register your channels and events : each channel can have many events.
 It may also have an optional ```target``` parameter which can be a string or a Proc.